 Emergency hearings during divorce can be held relating to a number of issues including, but not limited to, finances and property, child custody, and domestic violence.
 Financial decisions during divorce can be some of the most difficult to make, and if your spouse is not cooperating with their finances, an emergency hearing can be called.
 For example, if your spouse starts to sell joint property and belongings, you can request an emergency hearing to freeze certain accounts until temporary decisions have been ordered by the court.
 In the case of child custody or domestic violence, emergency hearings are needed to ensure the safety of you and your children during this arduous process.

 Discuss Divorce and Separation Concerns with the Attorneys at Rodier Family Law

 The early stages of divorce can bring a whirlwind of emotions and financial strain.
 During this time, ensuring you understand the legal terminology associated with these proceedings can guarantee you are prepared and ready to make the best decision for you and your family.
-To speak with a qualified family law and divorce attorney, contact Rodier Family Law today.
+To speak with a qualified divorce and family law attorney, contact our Bel Air office today.